 Have a chat with a student, lecturer and/or student advisor.
-You will be given a short presentation about the programme and will be able to ask all your questions live, together with other prospective students.
-The next Meet & Ask will take place fall 2022.
+You'll get a short presentation about the programme and can ask all your questions live, together with other prospective students.
+The next online information session will take place November 2023.

-A selective master's programme requires prospective students to submit an application, which is then reviewed by the programme's Admissions Board.
-Only if the Admissions Board deems the application admissible, can the student succesfully enroll for the master's programme.
+A selective Master's programme requires prospective students to submit an application, which is then reviewed by the programme's Admissions Board.
+Only if the Admissions Board deems the application admissible can the student successfully enroll for the Master's programme.

-The Research Master Brain and Cognitive Sciences aims to train future researchers in neuroscience and/or cognitive science with an interdisciplinary mindset.
-Therefore, the programme's Admissions Board determines admissibility on the basis of:
+The Research Master in Brain and Cognitive Sciences aims to train future researchers in neuroscience and/or cognitive science with an interdisciplinary mindset.
+Therefore, the programme's Admissions Board determines admissibility based on:

 - Motivation to do research (is it clear from the application file that the student aspires to become a researcher?)

-- Motivation to study and work in an interdisciplinary environment (it is clear from the application file that the students is looking for interdisciplinary exchange?)
+- Motivation to study and work in an interdisciplinary environment (it is clear from the application file that the student is looking for interdisciplinary exchange?)

 - Prior performance (does the GPA meet the minimum requirement?
 Was there good performance on key courses?)